kettle17/group-project-bandcamp/.github/ISSUE_TEMPLATE/pull_request_template.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
-- [ ] I have complimented my friends